 Smaller Regional Farmers Markets: Milton-Freewater Farmers Market

 A WWCH volunteer picked up produce each Wednesday at the smaller Milton-Freewater market 20 minutes south of Walla Walla.
 The volunteer works in the office building where BMAC is housed and thus the VISTA and the volunteer coordinated exchanges there.
 On Wednesday mornings, the VISTA brought two empty bins to the receptionist in the building.
 The volunteer took the empty bins, picked up produce at the Milton-Freewater Farmers Market on Wednesday evenings, and brought the full bins back to work with her on Thursday mornings.
 The VISTA then picked up the full bins on Thursdays and brought them to the food warehouse.
-To implement this model and increase sustainability, ask the volunteer to go the extra mile and deliver the produce to the food warehouse herself.
+In order to implement this model and increase sustainability, ask the volunteer to go the extra mile and personally deliver the produce to the food warehouse.